se4ai2324-uniba/DetectionOfOnlineSexism/docs/modelcard.md

 - Accuracy
 - Precision
 - Recall
-- f1
+- F1

-For ach of these metrics were considered the macro measure.
+For each of these metrics were considered the macro measure.
 In the following table the model performance measures computed on validation and test set are shown respectively: